Public administration: Comparative public administration

-Comparative public administration or CPA is defined as the study of administrative systems in a comparative fashion or the study of public administration in other countries.
-Today, there is a section of the American Society for Public Administration that specializes in comparative administration.
+Comparative public administration (CPA) is the study of administrative systems in a comparative fashion, or of public administration in other countries.
+Today, the American Society for Public Administration has a section that specializes in comparative administration.
 It is responsible for the annual Riggs Award for Lifetime Achievement in International and Comparative Public Administration.

-There have been several issues that have hampered the development of comparative public administration, including the major differences between Western countries and developing countries; the lack of curriculum on this sub-field in public administration programs; and the lack of success in developing theoretical models that can be scientifically tested.
-Even though CPA is a weakly formed field as a whole, this sub-field of public administration is an attempt at cross-cultural analysis, a "quest for patterns and regularities of administrative action and behavior."
-CPA is an integral part to the analysis of public administration techniques.
-The process of comparison allows for more widely applicable policies to be tested in a variety of situations.
+There have been several issues that have hampered the development of comparative public administration, including the major differences between Western and developing countries; the lack of a curriculum on this subfield in public administration programs; and the limited success in developing theoretical models that can be scientifically tested.
+Even though CPA is a weakly formed field as a whole, this subfield of public administration is an attempt at cross-cultural analysis, a "quest for patterns and regularities of administrative action and behavior."
+CPA is an integral part of the analysis of public administration techniques.
+The process of comparison allows more broadly applicable policies to be tested across a variety of situations.

 Comparative public administration lacks a curriculum, which has prevented it from becoming a major field of study.
-This lack of understanding of the basic concepts that build this field's foundation has ultimately led to its lack of use.
-For example, William Waugh, a professor at Georgia State University has stated "Comparative studies are difficult because of the necessity to provide enough information on the socio-political context of national administrative structures and processes for readers to understand why there are differences and similarities."
+This lack of understanding of the basic concepts that form the field's foundation has ultimately led to its limited use.
+For example, William Waugh, a professor at Georgia State University, has stated: "Comparative studies are difficult because of the necessity to provide enough information on the sociopolitical context of national administrative structures and processes for readers to understand why there are differences and similarities."
 He also asserts, "Although there is sizable literature on comparative public administration it is scattered and dated."

 Bachelor's degrees, academic concentrations, and academic minors

-Universities offer undergraduate level Bachelor's degrees in Public Administration or Government, Political Science, and International Affairs with an academic concentration or specialization in Public Policy and Administration.
-At several universities undergraduate-level public administration and non-profit management education is packaged together (along with international relations and security studies) in a degree in political science.
+Universities offer undergraduate-level bachelor's degrees in Public Administration or Government, Political Science, and International Affairs with an academic concentration or specialization in Public Policy and Administration.
+At several universities, undergraduate-level public administration and non-profit management education is packaged together (along with international relations and security studies) into a political science degree.

 Master's degrees

-Some public administration programs have similarities to business administration programs, in cases where the students from both the Master's in Public Administration (MPA) and Master's in Business Administration (MBA) programs take many of the same courses.
+Some public administration programs have similarities to business administration programs, as students in both the Master's in Public Administration (MPA) and Master's in Business Administration (MBA) programs often take many of the same courses.

 Master of Business Administration (MBA) is a postgraduate degree focused on business principles, management, and leadership skills, typically aimed at preparing students for managerial roles in the private sector.
 Master of Public Administration (MPA) is a postgraduate degree focused on the theory and practice of public administration, management, and policy.